EmuDeck/emudeck.github.io/docs/file-management/steamos/file-management.md

 For how to use the M3U with Steam ROM Manager, see [Steam ROM Manager: How to Manage ROMs with Multiple Discs](../../tools/steamos/steam-rom-manager.md#how-to-manage-roms-with-multiple-discs)

-For how to use the M3U with EmulationStation-DE, see [EmulationStation-DE: How to Manage ROMs with Multiple Discs](../../tools/steamos/emulationstation-de.md#how-to-manage-multiple-discs)
+For how to use the M3U with ES-DE, see [ES-DE: How to Manage ROMs with Multiple Discs](../../tools/steamos/es-de.md#how-to-manage-multiple-discs)

 ##### In-Depth Guide
 [Back to the Top](#how-to-create-an-m3u-file)